NogaMudrik/PSNE-Poisson-Stochastic-Neighbor-Embedding/README.md

 - Type: `float` or `int` numpy array.
 - Values: non-negative.

 Samples are columns, features are rows.
-The output embedding has shape $(T, \text{n\_components})$ with samples as rows.
+The output embedding has shape `(T, n_components)` with samples as rows.
 Remove all-zero samples before fitting.

 ## Parameters